-Melissa Perreault1 💿
+Melissa Perreault1

 1Department of Biomedical Sciences, University of Guelph, 50 Stone Rd.
-E., Guelph, Ontario CANADA, N1G 2W1 ⊠ e-mail: perreaum@uoguelph.ca
+E., Guelph, Ontario CANADA, N1G 2W1 [TM] e-mail: perreaum@uoquelph.ca

 Publisher's note: Genomic Press maintains a position of impartiality and neutrality regarding territorial assertions represented in published materials and affiliations of institutional nature.
-As such, we will use the affiliations provided by the authors, without editing them.
-Such use simply reflects what the authors submitted to us and it does not indicate that Genomic Press supports any type of territorial assertions.
+As such, we will use the affiliations provided by the authors, $without\ editing\ them.\ Such\ use\ simply\ reflects\ what\ the\ authors\ submitted\ to\ us\ and$ it does not indicate that Genomic Press supports any type of territorial assertions.

 Open Access.
-The "Genomic Press Interview" framework is copy- \odot righted to Genomic Press.
-The interviewee's responses are licensed to Genomic Press under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+The "Genomic Press Interviewee's responses are li-Open Access.
+The "Genomic Press Interview" framework is copycensed to Genomic Press under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 The license mandates: (1) Attribution: Credit must be given to the original work, with a link to the license and notification of any changes.
 The acknowledgment should not imply licensor endorsement.
 (2) NonCommercial: The material cannot be used for commercial purposes.
 (3) NoDerivatives: Modified versions of the work cannot be distributed.
 (4) No additional legal or technological restrictions may be applied beyond those stipulated in the license.
 Public domain materials or those covered by statutory exceptions are exempt from these terms.
 This license does not cover all potential rights, such as publicity or privacy rights, which may restrict material use.
 Thirdparty content in this article falls under the article's Creative Commons license unless otherwise stated.
 If use exceeds the license scope or statutory regulation, permission must be obtained from the copyright holder.
 For complete license details, visit https://creativecommons.org/licenses/by-nc-nd/4.0/.
 The license is provided without warranties.